 Unknown costs -$5,000

 Financing terms and loan cost -$3,500

 As you can see when I subtract all my costs I have a break-even point of $107,500.
 I usually want at least a $25,000 profit on my low-end fix and flips (under $125,000 purchase price).
 If I figure in a $25,000 profit, I should buy the property for $82,500.
 An investor who is not a real estate agent would be right at that $80,000 number or even a little under it, because they would have to pay another 3% commission on the sales price.

 How accurate is the 70 percent rule when flipping?

 As you can see the 70 percent rule was extremely close to what I would pay based on my own calculations.
 If I can get houses cheaper that is great, but difficult in this market.
 For beginner investors I think the 70 percent rule is a great way to get an idea of what to pay for a flip.
 You have to make sure your repair estimates are accurate for the rule to work.

 Should you pay more than the 70 percent rule states in an appreciating market?

 Many investors try to stretch the 70 percent rule or whatever rule they use when the market is appreciating and it is tougher to find deals.
 I think this is a huge mistake, because no one knows if the markets will continue to increase, stay stable or even decrease.
 Most flippers got into trouble during the housing crisis, because they assumed the markets would always go up and they didn’t have to get as good of a deal.
 Even in an increasing market you should stick to your rules and guidelines, because it is better to have fewer deals that make money than a lot of deals that lose money.

-The 70% rule is one of the real estate investing rules that I think is a great tool for investors.
-The rule gives a pretty accurate price for investors to pay for fix and flips given the repairs and (ARV) After Repair Value.
-So stay up to date every month the market could have gone up or down.
+The 70% percent rule is one of the flipping real estate investing rules that I think is a great rule for investors.
+The rule gives a pretty accurate price finish range for investors to earn income after the repairs value (ARV) After Repair Value is completed.
+So stay up to date with comps every month as the market shifts go up or down.